hkaspersen/VAMPIR/README.md

 - Plasmid typing analysis (-p)
 	+ This track takes plasmidFinder reports from ARIBA and gives summary reports on which plasmid types were identified.

+# Output file descriptions

+- *_report.txt: A tab separated text file containing columns with genes, and 1/0 for present/absent for each isolate (row).

+- *_flags.txt: A tab separated text file containing the quality control values (flags) for each gene/mutation found in the respective report.
+The column "flag_result" determines in the respective gene/mutation passed quality control (1) or not (0).
+Note that all reported genes and mutations are presented here.

+- *_stats.txt: A tab separated text file containing the summary statistics of the respective analysis type.
+It presents the percentage of isolates where the given gene is present, as well as a 95 % confidence interval.

+- virulence_detailed_report.txt: A tab separated text file containing the specific subtypes of virulence genes, rather than the grouped virulence genes in virulence_summary_report.txt.

+- virulence_summary_report.txt: A tab separated text file containing the grouped virulence gene results.

+- intrinsic_mut_report.txt: A tab separated text file containing the detailed mutations found in specified intrinsic genes.

+- mlst_tree.svg: A figure presenting the phylogenetic tree based on allele distances.

+- mlst_tree.newick: A newick-format phylogenetic tree based on allele distances.